LoungeCPP/pir-8-emu/man/pir-8-as.md

 Specified input files (or "-" for stdin) are assembled sequentially into the output file.

-The comment characer is ";".
+The comment character is ";".

 The assembly format is as follows: